A Christmas Gift for You from Phil Spector

-A Christmas Gift for You from Phil Spector (originally released as A Christmas Gift for You from Philles Records) is an album of Christmas songs, produced by Phil Spector, and originally released as Philles 4005 in November 1963.
-Spector treated a series of mostly secular Christmas standards to his "Wall of Sound" treatment, and the selections feature the vocal performances of Spector's regular artists during this period.
+A Christmas Gift for You from Philles Records (later renamed A Christmas Gift for You from Phil Spector, also known as Phil Spector's Christmas Album) is an album of Christmas songs, produced by Phil Spector, originally released by Philles in November 1963.
+Spector treated a series of mostly secular Christmas standards to his "Wall of Sound" production style, and the selections feature the vocal performances of Spector's regular artists during this period.
 One month after its release, the album peaked at No. 13 on Billboard magazine's special, year-end, weekly Christmas Albums sales chart.

 In 2003, the album was voted No. 142 on Rolling Stone magazine's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list.
 In 2017, it was ranked the 130th greatest album of the 1960s by Pitchfork.
 In 2019, it was ranked the greatest Christmas album of all time by Rolling Stone.
 Brian Wilson of the Beach Boys has cited this album as his favorite of all time.
 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.

 Recording and production

-The album was recorded during September and October 1963.
-Brian Wilson of the Beach Boys attempted to contribute his piano playing to "Santa Claus Is Coming to Town", but was rejected because of his low performing ability.
-Cher, on the 4/20/2021 episode of The Late Show with Stephen Colbert, talked about attending the recording sessions with her then-boyfriend, Sonny Bono.
-Phil Spector had her sing background vocals for the entire Christmas album.
-Also, when Darlene Love didn't show up for the session, Spector had her record background vocals for "You've Lost That Lovin' Feeling" by The Righteous Brothers.
+Sessions for the album began in August 1963 and ran for six weeks at Gold Star Studios in Los Angeles.
+Brian Wilson of the Beach Boys attempted to contribute piano to "Santa Claus Is Coming to Town", but Spector rejected him for poor playing.